We Analyzed the Future Direction of ENDRA Life Sciences Inc. (NDRA), Here is What We Found

 NDRA’s Market Performance

-NDRA stocks went up by 8.45% for the week, with a monthly drop of -3.35% and a quarterly performance of 172.18%, while its annual performance rate touched 130.33%.
-The volatility ratio for the week stands at 13.91% while the volatility levels for the past 30 days are set at 14.13% for ENDRA Life Sciences Inc..
-The simple moving average for the period of the last 20 days is -2.39% for NDRA stocks with a simple moving average of 107.97% for the last 200 days.
+NDRA stocks went up by 28.30% for the week, with a monthly jump of 19.30% and a quarterly performance of 220.00%, while its annual performance rate touched 202.19%.
+The volatility ratio for the week stands at 11.85% while the volatility levels for the past 30 days are set at 14.41% for ENDRA Life Sciences Inc..
+The simple moving average for the period of the last 20 days is 14.45% for NDRA stocks with a simple moving average of 141.51% for the last 200 days.

 Insider Trading